jonthorell/PirateIsland/README.md

 2. Create an app in Heroku, with a unique name and a region
 3. Under settings, create an environment variable with the name PORT and value of 8000
 4. This project does not need it, but if it did: create a variable with the name creds and the credential needed to access external resources.
-5. In your gitpod/github repository, do: pip freeze > requirements.txt to add the requirements needed to build the project at heroku.
+5. In gitpod (or locally if you prefer to work that way), do: pip freeze > requirements.txt to add the requirements needed to build the project at heroku.
-6. Things installed locally will be added to the requirements file, to make sure everything necessary will be available.
+6. Things installed, if any, locally will be added to the requirements file, to make sure everything necessary will be available when deployed.
 7. This might include things not necessarily referenced, but it will make sure the build will be complete.
 8. Create the buildpacks.
 For this project, python and nodejs (in that order)
 9. Under deployment, connect the github account to the heroku-account